Along with other councils in the country, we're proud to be part of the national Love Food Hate Waste New Zealand campaign.

 Love Food Hate Waste targets the problem of household food waste.
 There are simple things we can all do, which also save us money, so why not check out the website to learn how today.

-Schools students create a 2-course vegetarian menu that meets challenge criteria.
-Four finalist schools will be selected.
-Schools then choose two students to cook their menu and participate in a cooking challenge against other finalists.
+Students create a 2-course vegetarian menu that meets challenge criteria.
+Four finalist are selected who then choose two students to cook their menu and participate in a cooking challenge against other finalists.

-Winners of the regional finals will be winging their way to Wellington for the competition finals judged by Al Brown.
+They will now be winging their way to Wellington for the competition finals judged by Al Brown.

 During these two-hour masterclasses, you will learn how to reduce your food waste through meal planning, smart shopping and smart storage.